Hicham010/derdejaarsstage/README.md

 # hicham010.github.io

-Hello, my name is Hicham el Marzgioui.
+Hello, my name is Hicham El Marzgioui.

-I made this website for my intership at Byewaste where I have to show what I learned.
+I made this website for my intership.
+Where I wrorked at Byewaste.